Julian Lennon

-Julian Charles John Lennon (born John Charles Julian Lennon; 8 April 1963) is an English musician, photographer, and philanthropist.
-He is the son of Beatles member John Lennon and his first wife, Cynthia, and he is named after his paternal grandmother, Julia Lennon.
-Julian inspired three Beatles songs: "Lucy in the Sky with Diamonds" (1967), "Hey Jude" (1968) and "Good Night" (1968).
-His parents divorced in 1968 after his father had an affair with Yoko Ono.
+Julian Charles John Lennon (born John Charles Julian Lennon; 8 April 1963) is an English musician, photographer, author, and philanthropist.
+He is the son of Beatles member John Lennon and his first wife Cynthia; Julian is named after his paternal grandmother Julia.
+Julian inspired three Beatles songs: "Lucy in the Sky with Diamonds" (1967), "Hey Jude" (1968), and "Good Night" (1968).